saurtron/Beyond-All-Reason/doc/pingwheel/README.md

 ### Known bugs

-* on some systems the center dot shows as a square instead of a circle (like steam deck).
 * secondary selection -> when leaving secondary on left or right, should probably deselect the primary area
 * closeHint should appear below selected area, not above.
 * text doesn't actually fade in and out (barely noticeable).